toddllm/echoforge/README.md

 EchoForge wraps this technology in a user-friendly web interface and API, making it accessible for various applications.

+### Direct CSM Implementation

+EchoForge includes a direct CSM implementation that bypasses adapter layers and directly uses the CSM model.
+This approach offers several advantages:

+- **Improved Performance**: Direct access to the model reduces overhead
+- **Better Audio Quality**: Fewer transformations lead to clearer voice output
+- **Simplified Architecture**: Reduces complexity in the voice generation pipeline
+- **Fallback Mechanisms**: Automatic fallback to CPU if CUDA fails

+For more details, see the [Direct CSM documentation](docs/DIRECT_CSM.md).

 ## Installation

 ### Prerequisites